Why is there concern that cell phones may cause cancer or other health problems?

 In theory, children have the potential to be at greater risk than adults for developing brain cancer from cell phones.
 Their nervous systems are still developing and therefore more vulnerable to factors that may cause cancer.
 Their heads are smaller than those of adults and therefore have a greater proportional exposure to the field of radiofrequency radiation that is emitted by cell phones.
 And children have the potential of accumulating more years of cell phone exposure than adults do.

-Researchers from the Centre for Research in Environmental Epidemiology in Spain are conducting another international study—Mobi-Kids—to evaluate the risk associated with new communications technologies (including cell phones) and other environmental factors in young people ages 10 to 24.
+Researchers from the Centre for Research in Environmental Epidemiology in Spain are conducting another international study—Mobi-Kids—to evaluate the risk associated with new communications technologies (including cell phones) and other environmental factors in young people newly diagnosed with brain tumors at ages 10 to 24 years.

 What can cell phone users do to reduce their exposure to radiofrequency energy?